bluz71/git-status-fly/README.md

 ==============

-_git-status-fly_ is a [Rust](https://www.rust-lang.org) utility that runs and parses `git status` to constituent POSIX shell environment variables that can be sourced by a Bash, Zsh or Fish script to render a fast Git-aware prompt.
+_git-status-fly_ is a [Rust](https://www.rust-lang.org) utility that runs and parses `git status` to constituent shell environment variables that can be sourced by a Bash, Zsh or Fish script to render a fast Git-aware prompt.

 Many custom prompts directly run and parse `git status` using shell commands.